How To Identify A Manic Bipolar Episode?

 How to identify a manic episode

 The symptoms of mania can cause a person with bipolar disorder to act in ways that deviate substantially from their normal behavior.
-An individual experiencing acute mania may appear to have increased energy and feel unusually euphoric.
+An individual experiencing acute mania may appear to have increased energy and be unusually euphoric.
 They might exhibit signs of being in an irritable mood.
 If they’re experiencing racing thoughts, their speech could be faster or less coherent than normal.
 A common diagnostic criterion for bipolar disorder is impairment in social or occupational functioning.
 So, during an acute manic episode, an individual may experience conflict in their relationships or challenges at work.

 In severe cases, an individual experiencing manic symptoms can develop psychosis, which involves an altered perception of reality.
 Psychosis is more common in manic than major depressive episodes, though it can occur during either.
 Psychotic symptoms include auditory or visual hallucinations, delusions, or disorganized speech.
+Psychosis does not occur in hypomania, a less severe form of mania.

 Symptoms of manic episodes